 My favorite neighborhood restaurant is Bergamot, a place we visit on a regular basis.
 The staff there is incredible and they really take good care of you.
 Of course, Chef Pooler makes fantastic food, and Paul makes great drinks at the bar.

-Ten Tables is also a favorite.
+Ten Tables in Cambridge was also a favorite.
 Although chef David Punch is no longer there (moved on to open his own fantastic restaurant), Chef Dan who took over is still great, and executes well thought-out, flavorful dishes reflecting the most seasonal ingredients.
 The menu changes constantly, so it’s always fun to return.

 Before we moved, we used to love going to Garden at the Cellar.
 The truffle fries alone are the best I’ve ever had, and the rest of the menu is excellent and priced very very reasonably.
 Since then, the original chef Will Gilson has moved on, and we have moved away from the neighborhood as well.